spyesx/IATA_ICAO_codes/README.md

 ## IATA & ICAO Codes ##

 This list includes more than 7000 airports.

 If you only need a JSON version, feel free to open **/datas/city_airport_codes.json**.

+Feel free to visit [spyesx.fr/travels](http://spyesx.fr/travels) to get more info.